Kieran Dowell: Norwich City

 On 30 July 2020, Dowell joined Championship club Norwich City on a three-year deal, for a reported fee of £1.5m.
 He scored on his debut for Norwich in a 3–1 EFL Cup defeat to Luton Town on 5 September 2020.
 On 1 May 2021, Dowell scored twice as Norwich City defeated Reading 4–1 to secure the Championship title and make an instant return to the Premier League.
 Dowell scored his first Premier League goal for Norwich City on 16 April 2022 in a 3-2 loss to Manchester United where he also registered an assist to teammate Teemu Pukki.
 On 21 February 2023, he made his final appearance for Norwich City, starting in a win over Birmingham City, thereafter sustaining a knee injury that ended his season.

 Rangers

 On 24 May 2023, it was announced that Dowell had signed a pre-contract agreement to join Scottish Premiership side Rangers.
-He made his debut for the club, starting the match, in a 1-0 defeat away to Kilmarnock on 5 August 2023.
-He scored his first goal for Rangers during a league match at home to Livingston on 12 August 2023.

-On 7 November 2023, Dowell made an appearance for the Rangers B team in a Scottish Challenge Cup fourth round match at home to Airdrieonians.
+He made his debut for the club, starting the match, in a 1-0 defeat away to Kilmarnock on 5 August.
+He scored his first goal for Rangers during a league match at home to Livingston on 12 August.
+On 7 November, Dowell made an appearance for the Rangers B team in a Scottish Challenge Cup fourth round match at home to Airdrieonians.
 He started the match and scored the second goal for Rangers in a 4-2 defeat.

 Birmingham City (loan)

-Dowell signed for EFL League One club Birmingham City on 27 January 2025 on loan for the rest of the season.
+On 27 January 2025, Dowell returned to England and signed for EFL League One club Birmingham City on loan for the rest of the season.